SiemdeNijs/packetcrypt_rs_SNcomp/README.md

 >  4: Click "Save as", and select "all files" instead of the ".txt" extension.
 As a name, name it "whatever" but be sure to end it with "**.cmd**".

->  5: if successfully saved, you can now double click the icon to run our miner.
+>  5: if successfully saved, you can now double click the icon to run your miner.

 **🪟🐧 Windows WSL:**